jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="showif-boolean" %}

-It is not possible to have "cascading" or "nested" `show if` statements on single a screen using the above methods.
-That is, a `show if` directive cannot refer to a variable that is set by a field that has a `show if` directive attached to it.
+If a `show if` statement refers to a variable that is itself hidden by a `show if`, then the condition is considered to be false.

+{% include side-by-side.html demo="showif-nested" %}

 Under the third method, the field is either shown or not shown on the screen when it loads, and it stays that way.
 You can use [Python]